 Michael D. Joblove is a founding shareholder, who leads the firm’s commercial litigation practice, focusing on franchise, real estate, employment and securities litigation.
 With other members of the firm, Michael provides national franchise counsel to Restaurant Brands International handling franchise litigation for its Burger King®, Popeyes® and Tim Hortons® brands throughout the United States.
 He has also represented numerous other franchisors, including Benihana National Corp., Churromania®, Church’s Chicken®, Subway®, T.G.I.
 Friday’s®, Smoothie King, Pearle Vision, Inc., and Gap, Inc., among others.
 Michael’s real estate litigation practice covers a wide range of matters, including major construction defect cases, land use and zoning matters, development concurrency issues, claims involving construction financing of condominium developments and foreclosures of commercial properties.
 He has successfully defended class action suits alleging construction defects and ADA.

 Michael is “AV” rated by Martindale-Hubbell and is a fellow in the Trial Lawyer Honorary Society of the Litigation Counsel of America.
 He is also listed in Best Lawyers in America and has twice been named the Best Lawyers’ “Miami Franchise Lawyer of the Year.”
 He has been ranked as one of the country’s leading franchise attorneys by Chambers & Partners USA, named one of Florida’s top attorneys by Florida Trend and South Florida Legal Guide, recognized by Franchise Times as one of the nation’s leading franchise attorneys, and included as a “Super Lawyer” in Florida Super Lawyers.
-In addition, Michael has been selected by Who’s Who Legal, which describes him as a “stellar practitioner,” to appear in the “International Who’s Who of Franchise Lawyers” and the “International Who’s Who of Business Lawyers.”
+In addition, Michael has been selected by Who’s Who Legal, which describes him as “one of the best globally,” and appears in the “International Who’s Who of Franchise Lawyers” and the “International Who’s Who of Business Lawyers.”

 Michael was appointed by the Florida House of Representatives as a commissioner on the Florida Commission on Ethics.
 The independent nine-member commission interprets and applies Florida’s ethics laws by taking action on the disposition of complaints, the recommendation of penalties, and the issuance of legal opinion.